Menu

 • 2 bay leaves

-• 1 head cabbage, green
+• 1 head cabbage, thinly sliced

-• pasta, preferably angel hair or vermicelli
+• Pasta, preferably angel hair or vermicelli

-• 4 chorizo
+• 4 chorizo sausages

-• 2 blood sausage
+• 2 blood sausages

 Directions